tempranova/turtlerp/README.md

  - This requires some rethinking of how tooltip is sent, as we're nearing 255 char limit (see Class Constants for char limits).
 Do we split the tooltip into parts, like description?
 Or enforce other limits?
 - Slight adjustment in PvP text padding/spacing when icon added while PvP enabled

+- Showing class colors in /say (harder than it seems!
+Maybe just use Shagu instead)

 Feature List

 - More to come after beta testing and first release, based on community response

 Recently Done

+0.1.2
+- // Description box should no longer get cut off
+- // Emotes now show "Quotations in White"
+- // When a player is ??, tooltip shows -1
+- // Improved pinging system
 - // More legit resetting of font sizes in tooltip
 - // Integrated with Shagu darkmode
 - // Guild rank integrated into tooltip
 - // Tooltip layout integrated with PFUI
-- // Target removed when targetting a player after targetting self
+- // Target removed when targetting a player after targetting self 0.1.1
 - // New Spellbook UI
 - // Implementing a Test channel for future dev changes
 - // Not allowing "&&" characters in any saved text